lee-zhg/timeseries-rnn-lab-part2/README.md

 ![Dashboard](images/ssV2.2.png)

-1.2 Scroll down to the **Services** section and click on your instance of Cloud Object Storage
+1.2 In the **Storage** section click on your instance of Cloud Object Storage

 ![COS Instance](images/ssV2.4.png)